RicoJia/The-Dream-Robot/src/dream_gmapping/tmp_gazebo_plugin_dream_robot.md

     - how to run this: roslaunch dream_gmapping dream_gmapping.launch sim:=true (D)
     - why doesn't echo laser scan: abs

 - neff?: score is too low. if it's empty, then what? should give it a non-zero low score.
-TODO??
 Bmapping?
     - contains (D)
     - line end point was not gut. end point in world is too large: because there were an outlier in scan.

-- TODO
     - replay the bag
         - launch file: odom, dream_gmapper;
         - takes in /dream/scan /dream/wheel_pos

+- bag does not provide wheel_pos? - resetting the gazebo world just eliminates the publishers

 - Point not found?
 Give it a score?
 Check probablistic robotcs